PedroNogacz/conversor-2esp/README.md

 prints these acknowledgements on its serial console so you can confirm each command made the round trip.

+All three sketches now synchronise their clocks using NTP during setup so the timestamps printed on each board line up.
+When a message is sent the sender prints the exact bytes before transmission and it reports ``ACK`` when the converter confirms receipt.
+This makes comparing logs across devices easier.

 ### Handling watchdog resets

 If either ESP32 suddenly resets with `Reset reason: 5` (shown in the